Flexibility Works for Graduate of Online Nursing Program

 She became a single mother while still a teen.

 “My granddaddy said education would be my ticket out of poverty,” Robertson said.
-So, she asked her mother in Nashville to watch her two kids and went to Durham Technical Community College to attend its certified nursing assistant program.
+So, she asked her mother in Knoxville to watch her two kids and went to Durham Technical Community College to attend its certified nursing assistant program.
 Four years later, Robertson returned to Durham Tech and studied to become a licensed practical nurse and later completed an associate degree in nursing.

 Over the years she had four children.
 One of them, a son, earned a bachelor’s degree in 2018 from NCCU.